Christiandv/MultiPlayerTron/README.md

  Run "node server.js" to start up the server.
 Currently clients connect through localhost:3000 until we get to the point of hosting.

+ You will also need Express.js to run the project.
+Their website is : expressjs.com

  Press any keyboard button to start! requires 2+ players (currently do not handle the case of the 5th person joining, later they will be spectators)

  Check out the issues tab on github to claim things to work on.